-Traveling by train in Russia, Ukraine, Belarus and other former Soviet countries usually is the most affordable (--> cheap train tickets) and common type of transportation, especially in terms of budget travel options and accessibility.
-Even more, rail transport in many cases is almost the only mean of transportation within reasonable time-money-number of changes framework.
-At the same time traveling by train in Russia (as well as in other post-Soviet countries, which are more or less all have similar rail systems) is quite a different experience if compared to European rail travel.
-Those few key features of Russian rail system are: a) due to longer distances most of the connections are served by night trains with sleepers and only in a few instances passengers can count on a daytime high-speed trains (like route Moscow - Sankt Petersburg with Sapsan train); b) European train passes (like Eurail Pass) are not valid for train travel in Russia, Ukraine, Belarus, Kazakhstan etc., as result passengers must rely pretty much on standard point-to-point train tickets; c) buying Ukrainian/Belarus/Russian train tickets can be quite a hassle, since though rail companies do have some kind of English language version of their website, but in most cases it is not very functional and not suited for buying train tickets online, unless you speak Russian or Ukrainian; d) cheap train travel is definitely a characteristic feature of Ukrainian Rail (as well as Belarus Rail) and maybe a bit less in case of Russian Rail, nevertheless majority of rail companies in addition still do offer a number of train ticket discounts, most of them though are a bit different compared to promo offers and discounts given by European rail companies.
+Traveling by train in Russia, Ukraine, Belarus and other former Soviet countries in most cases is very affordable (--> relatively cheap train tickets) and common type of transportation, especially in terms of budget travel options and accessibility for ordinary passengers.
+Even more, rail transport in many instances is the only mean of transportation in terms of reasonable time vs. money vs. number of changes framework.
+However, traveling by train in post-Soviet countries can be quite different rail experience compared to train travel in Western or even Central Europe.
+The few distinctive features of the 'Russian' rail system are: a) due to longer travel distances most of the connections are served by overnight trains with sleepers & couchettes only, while on very few occassions passengers can count on a daytime high-speed trains (like route Moscow to Saint Petersburg with Sapsan train); b) European train passes (like Eurail Pass or InterRail) are not valid for train travel in Russia, Ukraine, Belarus, Kazakhstan, etc., as result passengers must rely more or less on the old style point-to-point train tickets; c) buying Ukrainian/Belarus/Russian train tickets can be quite tricky, because although rail companies do have some kind of English language versions of their websites, but it can be not always very functional unless you can read in Cyrillic; d) cheap train travel is definitely characteristic feature of Ukrainian Rail and Belarus Rail companies, but maybe it is less so in case of Russian Rail.
+Nevertheless majority of train companies in the region still offer certain rail ticket discounts, although these offers and discounts usually are a bit different compared to promo offers and discounts given by European rail companies.

-- Season matters.
-Both Russian (RZD) and Ukrainian (UZ) rail companies have special seasonal coefficients applied to a ticket fare when traveling during this or that period of the year - on 'low' periods passengers pay less, on 'high' - more.
-Full coefficient tables you can find on our Russia and Ukraine pages, but as an example: on RZD passengers will pay Tariff * 1,2 when traveling during period 13/07/2012-2/09/2012, but at the same time Tariff * 0,8 when using train during period 6/11/2012-20/12/2012.
-Same thing with Ukrainian rail company (UZ): between 01/06/2012 and 31/08/2012 ticket will cost more (Tariff * 1,07), but on dates between 01/10/2012 - 24/12/2012 it will be Tariff * 0,93 etc. Similar seasonal coefficient schemes also applied for interstate connections (like Ukraine-Russia, Russia-Belarus etc.)
+- Season also matters!
+Both Russian (RZD) and Ukrainian (UZ) rail companies have special seasonal coefficients applied to the ticket fares when traveling during one or the other period of the year - during 'low' periods (low season) passengers pay less, during 'high' (high-season) more.
+The exact coefficients tables you can find on our Russia and Ukraine pages, but as an example: on RZD passengers will pay "standard tariff" * 1,15 when traveling during peak summer period, but at the same time "standard tariff" is multiplied by 0,9 when taking trains during low season period, i.e. in October & November, January & February and so on.
+Same deal is with Ukrainian rail company (UZ): between June 01 and August 31 ticket will be more expensive ('standard tariff' * 1,07), but for the dates between October 1 and December 24 it will be cheaper ('standard tariff' * 0,93).
+Similar seasonal coefficient schemes also applied for interstate connections (e.g. Ukraine to Russia, Russia to Belarus, etc.)

-- For the interstate journeys (like Ukraine-Russia, Russia-Belarus, Kazakhstan-Russia etc.) in many cases it does make sense to 'break' the ticket via border, thus to get two separate tickets, one till last/first station before the border and second from last/first station after the border.
-The idea behind such 'trick' is that domestic tariffs in countries like Belarus or Ukraine are much cheaper than international/interstate tariff for connections like Russia-Belarus or Russia-Ukraine, thus in order to save passengers just need to avoid paying international tariff for Ukrainian or Belarus domestic segment of their journey.
-It doesn't win you a lot in case Belarus or Ukrainian segment is short, but if it is rather decent, then why not to save?
-As an example let's take Moscow-Brest connection.
-First you buy Moscow-Orsha (first Belarus station after the border), currently 1880 RUB ('kupe'), while then domestic Belarus ticket Orsha-Brest for the same train is 42 000 BYR (app.150 RUB) vs. one interstate tariff ticket Moscow-Brest for the same date and train cost 3200 RUB.
-See the difference?
-Passenger can >30% out of nothing by simply 'breaking' ticket via border.
-Or same thing with Lviv-Moscow connection: 'kupe' ticket Lviv to Khutir-Mykhailvskyi (last UZ station before Russian border) bought in Ukraine cost 130 UAH + ticket Khutir-Mykhailvskyi-Moscow for the same train is 600 UAH vs. 1050 UAH for direct international ticket Lviv-Moscow.
-The best thing is that in most cases you won't even need to leave train, just show one tickets first, while afterword present the second one to the conductor and stay on the train (if you lucky it can be even the same beds for both tickets)
+- For the interstate journeys (Ukraine to Russia, Russia to Belarus, Kazakhstan to Russia, Belarus to Ukraine etc.) in many instance it makes sense to 'break' your ticket via border - i.e. buy two separate tickets (one till last/first station before the border and another ticket from last/first station after the border).
+The idea behind such totally legit 'trick' is that domestic tariffs in countries like Belarus or Ukraine are much cheaper than international/interstate tariffs, so why to pay for Belarus or Ukraine segment of your trip with the expensive international/interstate tariff?
+With ticket 'break' passengers won't win a lot in cases when Belarus or Ukrainian segment is short, but if it is rather long, then why not to save by using a combination of domestic & international ticket on your international journey?
+For example, let's take Moscow to Brest connection.
+We know that Belarus domestic tickets are very cheap, so what we need is to travel Belarus segment using Belarus domestic tickets.
+In order to do so first you buy Moscow-Orsha (first Belarus station after the RU-BY border) interstate tariff ticket (at the moment it will cost you between 3400 and 3700 RUB for 'kupe' depending on connection), while at the same time you also purchase domestic Belarus ticket Orsha-Brest for the same train and, with a bit of luck, you do it even for same carriage & berth around 15 BYN (about 450 RUB), total with such combination would be 3900-4200 RUB.
+Now compare it with the direct interstate tariff ticket ticket Moscow-Brest for the same date and train which cost 5200-5700 RUB.
+Do you see the difference?
+Passenger can save roughly 25-30% out of nothing by simply 'breaking' ticket via border station.
+Or the same trick with Ukraine to Russia, e.g. Odesa to Moscow relation - 'kupe' ticket Odesa to Konotop (last UZ station before the Russian border) bought in Ukraine cost around 220 UAH, while ticket Konotop to Moscow for the same train is around 2300 UAH, thus making it in total roughly 2500 UAH vs. 3750 UAH for the direct interstate tariff ticket Odesa-Moscow.
+Now it's around 30-35% which you can save with the ticket 'break' trick.
+The best thing about ticket 'breaks' is that in majority of cases you won't even need to leave the train or change the carriage, but just show one of your tickets first, while afterward present your second ticket to the conductor and continue your journey on the same train as nothing happened.